-- The State Inpatient Databases (SID) contain inpatient discharge data from a census of hospitals in the State.
-States participating in HCUP are listed in Appendix 1. - The Nationwide Inpatient Sample (NIS) is a nationally stratified, weighted sample of over 1,000 hospitals with all of their inpatient discharges. - The HCUP State Emergency Department Databases (SEDD) contain data from hospitalaffiliated emergency departments (EDs) for visits that do not result in hospitalizations (i.e., patients are treated, stabilized, and released). - The HCUP Nationwide Emergency Department Sample (NEDS) is a nationally stratified, weighted sample of hospital-based EDs with information on ED visits that do not result in an admission and ED visits that result in an admission to the same hospital.
+- The State Inpatient Databases (SID) contain inpatient discharge data from a census of • hospitals in the State.
+States participating in HCUP are listed in Appendix 1. - The National (Nationwide) Inpatient Sample (NIS) is a nationally stratified, weighted • sample of inpatient discharges. - The HCUP State Emergency Department Databases (SEDD) contain data from hospital-• affiliated emergency departments (EDs) for visits that do not result in hospitalizations (i.e., patients are treated, stabilized, and released). - The HCUP Nationwide Emergency Department Sample (NEDS) is a nationally stratified, weighted sample of hospital-based EDs with information on ED visits that do not result in an admission and ED visits that result in an admission to the same hospital.